niklata/snd-egd/README.md

 cannot be swapped to disk.
-Careful attention is paid to maximize performance -- dynamic memory allocations are not used in any of the main paths, and the inner loops should easily fit into even small processor caches.  `epoll()` is used if available.
+Careful attention is paid to maximize performance -- dynamic memory allocations are not used in any of the main paths, and the inner loops should easily fit into even small processor caches.
 Support exists for use of POSIX capabilities to allow the daemon to run as a user with only `CAP_SYS_ADMIN`, and snd-egd can restrict itself to a chroot.

 ## Downloads